Tier 2 (General) visas UK/ Skilled Worker Visa

-- Applicant can study provided this does not interfere with the job they have been sponsored to do.
+- The applicant can study, provided this does not interfere with the job they have been sponsored to do.

-If applicants submit their application before their authorised stay ends, their existing immigration status will continue until their application is decided, even if the decision is not made until after the end of their permitted stay.
-Applicant can continue to work until their case is decided if the conditions of their existing leave allow them to do so.
+If Skilled Worker visa applicant submits their application before their authorised stay ends, their existing immigration status will continue until their application is decided, even if the decision is not made until after the end of their permitted stay.
+An applicant under Skilled Worker visa can continue to work until their case is decided if the conditions of their existing leave allow them to do so.

-Foreign nationals from outside the European Economic Area making certain applications to the Home Office have to apply for a biometric residence permit.
-This applies to both postal applications and applications made in person (known as ‘premium applications’).
 The biometric residence permit is a residence permit which holds a migrant's biographic details (name, date and place of birth) and biometric information (facial image and fingerprints), and shows their immigration status and entitlements while they remain in the UK.
-This also means that a UK visa will no longer be stamped in applicant's passport and all applicants will be issued one of the new Biometric visa cards instead.
-These cards look very similar to a (pink) UK driving license except they have a microchip on the back.
+This also means that a UK visa will no longer be stamped in the applicant's passport and all applicants will be issued one of the new Biometric visa cards instead.
+These cards look very similar to a (pink) UK driving license, except they have a microchip in the back.

-For application submitted overseas, the applicants have to provide their biometric enrolment at one of the Visa Facilitation Centres.
-Successful applicants will receive a 30 day' vignette sticker' in their passport instead of a vignette with the full grant of leave.
-This 30 day visa will be the date they indicated as their intended travel date in their visa application.
-Applicants will be required to collect their BRP from the Post Office branch detailed in their decision letter within ten days of arrival in the UK.
+Successful offshore applicants will receive a 30-day' vignette sticker' in their passport instead of a vignette with the full grant of leave.
+This 30-day visa will be the date they indicated as their intended travel date in their visa application.
+Applicants under Skilled worker visa will be required to collect their BRP from the Post Office branch detailed in their decision letter within ten days of arrival in the UK.
 The Post Office branch is linked to the postcode that they submitted in their visa application.
 The BRP card can then be used as proof of right to work, study and access public services in the UK.

-Applicants will have to pay £150 per year as a student or £200 per year for all other visa and immigration applications.
+Applicants will have to pay £470 per year as a student, or as a Youth Mobility Scheme or applicant who is under 18 years.
+For all other visa and immigration applications, they have to pay 624 per year.
 Dependants will usually need to pay the same amount as the main applicant.
 The exact amount they have to pay depends on how much leave they are granted.
 They can calculate how much they will have to pay before you apply.
 If the period of grant applied for is less than 6 months, then half of the yearly amount to be paid and if the period of grant applied for is more than 6 months, then whole year amount is to be paid.

 Visa application will not be granted if applicants do not pay the healthcare surcharge or application will be delayed if the right amount is not paid.

-Following persons are exempted to pay the IHS:
+Following persons are exempted from paying the IHS:

-- Dependant of a member of the UK's armed forces;
+- dependants of a member of the UK's armed forces

-- Dependant of a member of another country's forces who is exempt from immigration control; and
+- dependants of a member of another country's armed forces who is exempt from immigration control